 Churches "in decline," however, are still lively faith communities of worship, service, and fellowship.
 They still carry out vital ministries to their communities and to each other.
 They still need trained pastoral leadership even when their congregation can’t afford a full-time minister.
 The challenge facing the Lay Academy of Utica Presbytery is to identify, train, and support lay pastoral leadership.
 In effect, the academy is called to train something new, a “lay clergy.”
 The official term is Commissioned Lay Pastor (CLP).

 The coming generation of “lay clergy” or CLPs work part-time and receive only modest compensation, if any, for their service.
 In Utica Presbytery, however, they are already important leaders in our churches and in the presbytery.
 Six of the presbytery's churches are currently being served by CLPs, and graduates of the Lay Academy provide active leadership in many other churches.
 The Lay Academy, thus, has the challenge and the opportunity to help lay the groundwork for this important, even exciting "lay clergy" ministry.

 If you are an ordained elder in a member church of Utica Presbytery thinking and praying about whether or not you have a call to become a trained CLP, this website is for you—and the Lay Academy may well be for you as well.
 We invite you to browse the contents of our pages.
 Look at what is going on in some of the courses.
-And if you think that the call to lay pastoral ministry is something you want to explore further don’t hesitate to contact either of our co-deans, the Rev. Lawrence Bartell or the Rev. Naomi Kelley.
+And if you think that the call to lay pastoral ministry is something you want to explore further don’t hesitate to contact our dean, the Rev. Naomi Kelly.

 Where many today despair at “what’s happening to the church,” we see opportunity for new forms of service.
 Think about it.
 Pray on it.
 Maybe, you are being called, too.